 Tronti, Jennifer

 This course offers an intermediate writing workshop where students study the craft of poetry through reading and analyzing of multiple forms poetry.
 Students develop skills in writing poetry through lecture, practice, peer workshop, and revision, with an emphasis on developing the writer's voice.
-Prerequisite: ENG 123 or 123E.
-(3 units; Spring)
+Prerequisite: ENG123 or ENG123E (3 Units)

 InstructorStart DateDaysTimeLocation